A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: The component group vanishes

 \subsection{Proof of Lemma \ref{technicallemma}}

-The lemma will follow from the fact that $E \to Z$ induces a bijection on irreducible components and the fact that the sheaf $\mathbb{V}$ is constant on $E$ and $Z$ (because the components are projective lines).
-However, since there is no natural map $H^4_{Z}(\ahsp, \mathbb{V}) \to H^4_E(X^{\text{e}}, \mathbb{V})$ we have to pass to the smooth locus of $Z$ which makes the proof look more involved than it is.
+The lemma will follow from the fact that $a_1:E \to Z$ induces a bijection on irreducible components and the fact that the sheaf $\mathbb{V}$ is constant on $E$ and $Z$ (because the components are projective lines).
+However, since there is no natural map $H^4_{Z}(\ahsp, \mathbb{V}) \to H^4_E(X^{\text{e}}, \mathbb{V})$ we have to pass to the smooth locus of $Z$ which makes the proof look more involved than it is. \begin{proof}[Proof of Lemma \ref{technicallemma}] Let $V=\ahsp \setminus Z$ be the complement of $Z$, let $U$ be the complement of the singular locus of $Z$ and let $V'=X^{\text{e}} \setminus \left(E \cup F \right)$.
+Then we have a commutative diagram of maps of pairs (recall that $a(F)$ is precisely the set of singular points of $Z$)